Harvey Brian Lisberg – talent agent & impresario

 In 1973, Elton John founded The Rocket Record Company named not after Neanderthal Man, but his signature hit Rocket Man.
 In 1974 he signed Neil Sedaka and released his comeback album Sedaka’s Back to a receptive U.S. audience with original recordings from Solitaire (1972) and The Tra-La Days Are Over (1973) both engineered and recorded by Eric Stewart at Strawberry Studios with the nascent 10cc as session musicians on tracks like That’s When The Music Takes Me . . . and Love Will Keep Us Together . . .

 . . . whose subverted title, inspired Joy Division‘s iconic hit Love Will Tear Us Apart, recorded at Strawberry Studios in 1980.
-This mash-up of it, with Captain & Tennille‘s cover version of Love Will Keep Us Together (U.S. #1 in 1975), demonstrates why some people think the inspiration went much further than just the title to the whole song?
+This mash-up using Captain & Tennille‘s cover version of Love Will Keep Us Together (U.S. #1 in 1975), demonstrates why some people think the inspiration wasn’t just limited to the title, but maybe the whole song?

 Goyte/10cc mash-up video – “Not Somebody That I Used To Know”.

 10CC . . .
 Dreadlock Holiday (1978)

 3 the Hard Way . . .
 Hip Hop Holiday (1994)

 10CC . . .
 The Worst Band In The World (1973)

 J Dilla’s final album Donuts is his magnus opus, a masterpiece.
 Two 10cc covers Johnny Don’t Do It (as Waves) & The Worst Band In The World (as Workinonit) feature on this album and are both of these are rated very highly.

 J Dilla . . .
 Waves (2006)